tinted-theming/home/CONTRIBUTING.md

 will be:

 1. Add you to a relevant Github team
-1. Add the team as the maintainer of the newly transfered repository
+1. Add the team as the maintainer of the newly transferred repository
 1. If not already done, the primary branch will be set to `main`
 1. If the repository is a theme template repository, a PR will be created which sets up [@tinted-theming-bot] to run [builder] on on